xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-5.md

 </pre>
 </div>

-> _Highlights for critical params_
+> _Highlights for critical params in above output_

 ## SRv6 MAX SIDs

-Every platform with the combination of MDB profiles (NCS5700) will have the maximum local SID allocation limit (Numbers are shared in the table above)
+Every platform with the combination of MDB profiles (NCS5700) will have maximum SID allocation limit.
+Numbers mentioned in Table#1
-We can use the below CLI to check the max SIDs supported on the router,
+We can use the below CLI to check the max SIDs (local) supported on the router,

 <div class="highlighter-rouge">
 <pre class="highlight">
 <code>
 sh segment-routing srv6 manager | i Max SID r
   Max SID resources: 12256
 </code>
 </pre>
 </div>